woocommerce/woocommerce/plugins/woocommerce-blocks/readme.txt

 3. The completed Products block when inserted into a post.

 == Changelog ==

+= 1.1.0 - 2018-06-06 =
+* Feature - Add "Best Selling" and "Top Rated" product scopes.
+* Fix - Only enqueue scripts and styles in the site backend.
+* Fix - Remove focus checks deprecated in latest Gutenberg version.
+* Fix - Added keys to some elements to prevent React warnings.
+* Enhancement - Added custom API endpoint for more accurate block previews with orderby.
+* Performance - Refactored the way the attribute select works to prevent many concurrent API requests on sites with many attributes.

 = 1.0.0 - 2018-04-24 =
 * Initial implementation of the Gutenberg Products block.